The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 It’s the same for many other types of work, including being a child minder running a restaurant or pub, or being a market trader.
 And to get a licence, you will typically have to do some specific training and gain relevant qualifications.
 You may also have to go through an inspection to ensure your business is shipshape and legal.

-For more information on the topic you should also read,
+For more information on becoming self employed, you should also read,

 - 5 things you must do when you go self employed